asreview/asreview/docs/source/features/screening.rst

 The second plot is a progress plot.
 On the x-axis the number of records screened is tracked.
 The y-axis shows a moving average.
-It displays the ratio between relevant and irrelevant records for a batch of 10 labelled records.
-If you hoover over the plot you can see the moving average for any batch of 10 labelled records.
+It displays the ratio between relevant and irrelevant records for a batch of 10 labeled records.
+If you hoover over the plot you can see the moving average for any batch of 10 labeled records.

 Underneath the progress plot the number of irrelevant records is shown, which might help in deciding when to stop reviewing.